maabed/karak-dashboard-docs/source/index.html.md

 This map created using <a href="https://developers.google.com/maps/documentation/javascript/tutorial" target="_blank">google maps javascript API</a>.

-* All you need to do is to include blue dashboard's style file in addition to the google map style file and the google api library file.
+* All you need to do is to include Karak dashboard's style file in addition to the google map style file and the google api library file.

 <img src="images/google_map.png" />